LUDzik77/ST-Tournament/README.md

 ## Gameplay
 Each player chooses a race he commands.

-Each turn a player can play a single unit (or move detector)
+Each turn a player can play a single unit (additional actions like upgrades are not resstricted to 1 pr turn)

-He can  also perform additional actions (upgrade units, build a worker etc.)

 At the end of a turn a player produces resources and units attack respective units on the opposite side:
  * top and bottom units attack the opponent economy (if no unit present on  the opponent side of the board)